- Available:In stock825

 It is necessary to monitor the water-electrolyte balance in patients at risk, including elderly patients and debilitated patients.

 One package contains 32.7 mmol (752 mg) of sodium.
 This should be taken into account if the patient follows a controlled sodium diet.

 One package contains 2.5 mmol (97 mg) of potassium.
 This should be taken into account if the patient follows a diet with a controlled potassium content.

 Use during pregnancy or lactation.

-There are no data on the release of the drug into breast milk.
-The drug is not recommended for use during breast-feeding.
+There are no data on the ingestion of macrogol 3350 in breast milk.

 Ability to influence the reaction rate when driving vehicles or other mechanisms.